Marko-Petreski/code-quiz/README.md

 ## User Story

 ```
-AS A coding bootcamp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
-SO THAT I can gauge my progress compared to my peers
+As a coding bootcamp student, I want to use this quiz to test the abilities in which i have learnt thus far and compare to my fellow student.
 ```

 ## Acceptance Criteria